 Eligibility for federal funds will be based on the number of hours for which a student is enrolled at the close of the 100% refund period.
 No adjustments will be made for Federal Pell Grants for classes added on or after the 100% refund period.
 Students who establish eligibility after this point in time will be paid for the actual number of hours for which the student is enrolled at the time the student is awarded.
-Students cannot be paid federal funds to audit courses.
+Students cannot be paid federal funds to audit courses or for courses that are not required for their program of study.

-Recipients should consult the financial aid handbook concerning the impact of withdrawal from college, cancelled classes or changes to his/her class schedule on federal funds.
+Recipients should consult the financial aid handbook concerning the impact of withdrawal from college, cancelled classes or changes to his/ her class schedule on federal funds.
 Students are to report any changes in enrollment status to the Financial Aid Office.